milung/generator-swipl/README.md

 it invokes the http server, any arguments passed to `docker run your-swipl-image` will lead to invokation of command line interface.

+The project allows for simple package management, specify external packages in the `packages.pl`.
+They will be automatically installed into `.packages` folder and attached to the library search.

 ## Next steps

 Created based on my needs, new features may come, but not guaranteed.